LocalGhostDao/localghost/docs/SECURITY.md

 └──────────────────────┘
 ```

-The FIDO2 key doesn't store multiple PINs — it just verifies you're physically present.
-The Sentinel software decides which volume to decrypt based on which PIN you entered.
+The FIDO2 key doesn't store multiple PINs — it just verifies you're physically present. `ghost.mistd` decides which volume to decrypt based on which PIN you entered.

 ### PIN Routing